mryellow/ros-dqn-rat-js/README.md

 * Central eye goal reward proportional to distance and walls.

 > Quickly generalises the direction of goal sensors and approach them without learning to run into walls again.
-However goal update may be a little slow.
-Often turns around to see the goal and results in creating a link elsewhere on the map.
+Left or right could move the goal out of middle eye, forward wins out over jittering to remain on the spot.

+...

+> All are suffering from 15deg FoV of eyes, switch to raw input to match input resolution with net input.

 ## `temporal_window`: